rhinempi/longread_umi-AF-LSU/README.md

-# longread_umi
+# longread_umi-AF-LSU

-A collection of scripts for processing longread UMI data.
+This is a modified fork/version of longread UMI pipeline for LSU long read consensus use cases of Anaerobice fungi.

 **Table of contents**
 - [Installation](#installation)